matthew-brett/barts-setup/barts_setup.md

     * Magsafe power.
     * mini-DVI to VGA to clergy monitor.
     * mini-DVI to VGA to projector.
-    * If INTERNAL WIRED:
+    * If WIRED:
         * USB-A to USB-A HUB.
-        * Ethernet from hub to ETHERNET SWITCH
+        * Ethernet from hub to ETHERNET HUB
-        * USB-A from USB-A HUB to IPHONE 8 lightning.
 * IPAD:
     * USB-C HUB:
         * USB-A to USB external sound
         * USB-C to USB-C power adapter
-        * If INTERNAL WIRED:
+        * If WIRED:
             * USB-A Ethernet adaptor
-            * Ethernet cable from adaptor to ETHERNET SWITCH
+            * Ethernet cable from adaptor to ETHERNET HUB
-* IPHONE 12:
+* IPHONE 12 and IPHONE 8:
-    * If INTERNAL WIRED:
-        * Lightning to Ethernet / lightning adapter
-        * Ethernet / lightning adapter to ETHERNET SWITCH
-        * Ethernet / lightning adaptor to USB-A power on extension block.
-    * If FULL WIFI:
+    * If WIFI:
         * Lightning to USB-A power on extension block.
-* IPHONE 8:
-    * If INTERNAL WIRED:
+    * If WIRED:
+        * Lightning to Ethernet / lightning adapter (L2LE ADAPTER).
-        * Lightning to USB-A on USB-A HUB on MACBOOK.
+        * L2LE ADAPTER to ETHERNET HUB
-    * If FULL WIFI:
-        * Lightning to USB-A power on extension block.
+        * L2LE ADAPTER to USB-A power on extension block.

 ### Check text in Proclaim